didemkacmazdemir/lombok/README.md

 !!!
 Do not forget that you should use java 8 or higher version of java to use Lombok.

-1-) intellij e lombok plugin eklemek için file-> settings-> plugis -> from Marketplace Tab -> Type Lombok
+1-) Adding Lombok plugin to the intellij IDE :  file-> settings-> plugis -> from Marketplace Tab -> Type Lombok

 After added Lombok plugin to the IDE, we can use methods that annotated with lombok.
 Without plugin we can not use getter and setter methods.